cruzgodar/wilson/README.md

 - `interpolateCanvasToWorld([row: number, col: number]): [number, number]`: converts a point in canvas coordinates to world coordinates.
 - `interpolateWorldToCanvas([x: number, y: number]): [number, number]`: converts a point in world coordinates to canvas coordinates.
 - `destroy()`: destroys the Wilson instace, removes all event listeners, and returns the canvas div structure to its original state.
 - `replaceCanvas(): HTMLCanvasElement`: replaces the canvas element in the DOM with an exact copy (old references will be stale).
-Use this when destroying and later recreating a WilsonGL instance (A canvas cannot have a new WebGL contexts after an old one is lost).
+Use this when destroying and later recreating a WilsonGL instance (A canvas cannot have a new WebGL context after an old one is lost).

 ### WilsonCPU Fields and Methods